oleganza/CoreBitcoin/README.md

 --------

 - 1 BTC for building CoreBitcoin.framework with support for x86_64, armv7, armv7s.
 OpenSSL should be bundled inside. [@oleganza]
+- 0.2 BTC for a CocoaPod.
+OpenSSL should be bundled automatically (or as a dependency). [@oleganza]

 To add your own bounty, add a line here (or edit an existing one), make a pull request and donate to the address below.
 Your donation will be reserved for that bounty only.
 I will contact you to check if the implementation is acceptable before paying out.